 (3) Nothing in this section prevents subsidiary legislation from being amended in accordance with the Act under which it was made.

 4 The Racing and Gambling Legislation Amendment and Repeal Act 2003 Pt.
 11 Div.
 2 are transitional provisions that are of no further effect.

-5 On the date as at which this compilation was prepared, the Public Sector Reform Act 2010 s.
-89 had not come into operation.
-It reads as follows:

-89. Various references to “Minister for Public Sector Management” amended

-(1) This section amends the Acts listed in the Table.

-(2) In the provisions listed in the Table delete “Minister for Public Sector Management” and insert:

-Public Sector Commissioner

-Table